Capadetated/AI-Agent-Everyday-Health/README.md

 [**"AI Agents for Everyday Health: Transforming Wellness with Personalized AI Assistants"**](https://youtu.be/H82RPb7cId8)

-This presentation was presented at the conference "Insight Student Summit" which was hosted on July 24th, 2024 by UMGC (University of Maryland Global Campus) and by IMA (Institute of Management Accountants).
-The event showcased interdisciplinary solutions towards various problems within the healthcare industry.
-This presentation posits that AI Agents (virtual assistants) will eventually be used ubiquitously in the healthcare system via wearables and they will be effective to improve patients' physical, mental, and emotional health.
+This presentation was delivered at the "Insight Student Summit," hosted on July 24th, 2024, by the University of Maryland Global Campus (UMGC) and the Institute of Management Accountants (IMA).
+The event highlighted interdisciplinary approaches to addressing various challenges in the healthcare industry.
+The presentation argues that AI agents, or virtual assistants, will become widely used in the healthcare system through wearable devices, significantly enhancing patients' physical, mental, and emotional well-being.

 ![image](https://github.com/user-attachments/assets/e0ac22d7-1f15-43dd-bafb-b628257ce2fd)